 9. Horseback Riding

 Are you ready to get back in the saddle?
-The Greenway offers many options when it comes to horseback riding, including equestrian summer camps, group riding lessons, guided trail rides, and lead line rides.
-To learn more about guided trail rides, check out our blog on guided trail rides.
+The Greenway offers many options for horseback riding, including equestrian summer camps, group riding lessons, guided trail rides, and lead line rides.
+To learn more about guided trail rides, click here.

 10. History